kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

   file.
 - Kubewarden policies are real code, using compilers and 3rd party libraries.
 We already had automation in place to keep the policies dependencies up to date.
-Now, we also have automation in place that cuts monthly patch releases of each policy to ensure all these fresh dependencies are available to all of you.
+Now, we also have automation that cuts monthly patch releases of each policy to ensure all these fresh dependencies are available to you.

 To automate this, we have created new parts in our [kubewarden/github-actions](https://github.com/kubewarden/github-actions)